Courseiva

 Set up an Azure Logic App with a trigger on Azure Monitor metrics (e.g., when average DTU > 80% for 10 minutes) and an action to update the database tier via Azure Resource Manager connector.

-Option C is correct.
-Azure Logic Apps can trigger on Azure Monitor metrics (e.g., DTU consumption) and call the Azure Resource Manager API to update the service tier.
-This is a no-code / low-code solution that meets the requirement of not requiring custom scripting.
-Option A is incorrect because Azure Automation runbooks require PowerShell scripts.
-Option B is incorrect because Elastic Database Jobs cannot change service tiers.
+Azure Logic Apps natively integrate with Azure Monitor metrics (e.g., average DTU consumption) and can trigger an action to update the database tier via the Azure Resource Manager connector.
+This provides a no-code / low-code solution that meets the requirement of not requiring custom scripting.
+Option A is incorrect because Azure Automation runbooks require PowerShell scripting.
+Option C is incorrect because Elastic Database Jobs cannot directly change service tiers based on metrics; they are for executing T-SQL scripts.
 Option D is incorrect because Azure Functions require custom code.

 Answer analysis